tuyenld/circuitlover/content/en/blog/2022-03-03-capacitor-life-time-cal/index.md

 - $K_R$ ripple current factor (self-heating)
 - $K_V$ voltage factor (operating voltage)

-### Temperature factor $K_T$
+### Temperature factor

-"10-Kelvin-rule" is wide used in the industry: a drop of the ambient temperature by $10K$ double the lifetime of capacitor.
+Temperature factor $K_T$ can be calculated based on "10-Kelvin-rule" that is: a drop of the ambient temperature by $10K$ double the lifetime of capacitor.

 $$
 K_T = 2^{\cfrac {T_O - T_A}{10K}}